bridgetmaddison/bridgetmaddisoncbt-site/content/useful-links.md

 * **Living with the Enemy**, Ray Owen, 2013.
 Coping with the stress of chronic illness using CBT, Mindfulness and Acceptance.
 * **A Mindfulness Guide for the Frazzled**, Ruby Wax, 2008.
+* **The Compassionate Mind Workbook: A step-by-step guide to developing your compassionate self**, Chris Irons, 2016